How to Lead a Remote Team: The Complete Guide

 Some practices avoid this gap:

-1. Start with remote participants during roundtables.
+1. Start with remote participants during round tables.

 2. Explicitly name the person who is facilitating to avoid cross interruptions.